⚠️ Warning: Major Traffic Shift Coming For I-395 Ramp To I-95

 The work is part of the I-395/SR 836/I-95 Design-Build Project that will reconstruct the I-395 corridor from the SR 836/I-395/I-95 (Midtown) Interchange to the MacArthur Causeway Bridge, including the construction of a Signature Bridge over NE 2 Avenue and Biscayne Boulevard; double-deck SR 836 from west of NW 17 Avenue to the Midtown Interchange and the replacement of the concrete pavement on I-95 from NW 8 Street to NW 29 Street.

-This schedule may change due to bad weather or other unforeseen conditions.MORE NEWS: Powerball Jackpot Swells To $523 Million This Weekend
+This schedule may change due to bad weather or other unforeseen conditions.MORE NEWS: Tracking The Tropics: Sam Remains Major Category 4 Hurricane Heading North As We Watch Two More Systems In Atlantic

 For more information, click here.